kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 The framework is effectively converting model uncertainty into structured correction signals.

-## Generated Source Is an Unusually Powerful AI Interface
+## Generated Source Is an Unusually Powerful AI Interface { #generated-source-ai-interface }

 One of Kora's most distinctive properties is that framework behavior frequently becomes generated Java or Kotlin source.